nsrau/azure-docs.it-it/articles/data-factory/connector-azure-database-for-mysql.md

 ---
-title: Copiare dati da e verso il database di Azure per MySQL
+title: Copiare dati da e verso il database di Azure per MySQLCopy data to and from Azure Database for MySQL
-description: Informazioni su come copiare dati da e verso il database di Azure per MySQL usando un'attività di copia in una pipeline di Azure Data Factory.
+description: Informazioni su come copiare dati da e verso il database di Azure per MySQL usando un'attività di copia in una pipeline di Azure Data Factory.Learn how to and from Azure Database for MySQL by using a copy activity in an Azure Data Factory pipeline.
 services: data-factory
 ms.author: jingwang
 author: linda33wj